Friday, 6 September 2024

 There then followed the familiar long sail out to the Bishop Rock Lighthouse and beyond, trailing the ever hungry gulls in our wake, snatching the bread morsels being cast to them from the back of the Sapphire.

-Today there was a difference however as there were a large number of Bluefin Tuna present, it was estimated over a 100, which announced themselves by creating huge splashes of spray, called boils, as they pursued their pilchard prey at high speed.They are giant metallic coloured fish, almost dolphin sized.Most of the time all you can see of them is a shark like pointed dorsal fin cutting through the sea but occasionally they leap spectacularly clear of the water in their frenzied feeding.
+Today there was a difference however as there were a large number of Bluefin Tuna present, it was estimated over a hundred, which announced themselves by creating huge splashes of spray, called boils, as they pursued their pilchard prey at high speed.They are giant metallic coloured fish, almost dolphin sized.Most of the time all you can see of them is a shark like pointed dorsal fin cutting through the sea but occasionally they leap spectacularly clear of the water in their frenzied feeding.

 Now a quick word about the Bluefin Tuna.
 In 2007 the population was close to collapse but protection measures brought it back from the brink to the extent that in 2021 it was removed from the IUCN's List of Endangered Species.
 So what happens?
 This year investigations are being conducted into the potential for commercial and recreational fishing of the tuna.Will we never learn